-The Traffic Impact Analysis (TIA) Policy, which provides uniformed procedures to Executive Summary ES-3 analyze traffic impacts on the CMP network, is added to the 2009 CMP.
+The Traffic Impact Analysis (TIA) Policy, which provides uniformed procedures to analyze traffic impacts on the CMP network, was added to the 2009 CMP.
 The TIA Policy applies to all General Plan updates, Specific Area Plans, and modifications to the CMP roadway network.
-(Chapter 12 and Appendix L)
+(Chapter 12 and Appendix L) (This page intentionally left blank)